 While you are here…

-- Take part in great activies for Kids and Families.
+- Take part in great activities for kids and families

-- Check out our latest Classes and workshop offerings for youth, teens and adults
+- Check out our studio art class and workshop offerings for adults, teens, and youth

-- Purchase a Membership and receive Free Admission and great discounts
+- Become a Member and enjoy free admission and great discounts

 We look forward to your visit!